American Indian languages

 Can you recommend a good book for me to read?

-I don't know of any books about the Ioway tribe written specifically for kids.
+There are not many books about the Ioway tribe written for kids.

 The Ioway Indians is a good book on